TheRenegadeCoder/sample-programs-website/docs/projects/even-odd/haskell/index.md

 {% endraw %}

-Even Odd in Haskell was written by:
+[Even Odd](https://sampleprograms.io/projects/even-odd) in [Haskell](https://sampleprograms.io/languages/haskell) was written by:

 - Parker Johansen

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Nov 16 2018 11:15:37.
 The solution was first committed on Nov 16 2018 01:28:55.
 As a result, documentation below may be outdated.